anonym-learner/Bangle_Text_classification_dataset/README.md

 https://drive.google.com/file/d/1sOew2kfLeAi8BsmGhWmOXj0RpOgbLLm-/view?usp=sharing

 ## preprocess_text.py
 punctuation marks, digits and special characters are removed.
 Then each document is tokenized using blank space which results in a list of words.
 Then stop words are excluded from that list.
-We have collected 430 Bangla stopwords (stop.txt) that hold no importance in classifying the documents rather increase haziness during the learning session of our models.
+We have collected 430 Bangla stopwords (stop.txt) that hold no importance in classifying the documents rather increase haziness during the learning session of the models.